 Canada's Pest Control writes of bed bug hotel infestations: "The stigma attached to these parasites is influencing some hotels and other accommodations to ignore infestations or treat them without professional help.
 Lack of professional treatment comes with great risks, notably the possibility of litigation."
 Reading between the lines, we can deduce that there's no way in Hades some hotels will agree that those red bumps on your body are bed bug evidence -- and a U.S. desk clerk may not even know what bed bug bites really look like, anyway.
 The lesson here is to do your research beforehand.

-Hostels, on the other hand, have long acknowledged the bugs' presence in the lodging world, especially outside the United States, and many take steps accordingly.
+Hostels, on the other hand, have long acknowledged the bugs' presence in the lodging world, especially outside the United States, and many of them take steps accordingly.
 Some actively tell you what to look for, and some hostels don't allow sleeping bags in hostel dorms, partly because yours can carry bed bugs (they like traveling as much as you do).
 Bed bugs also hitchhike on backpacks, which should tell you how easily they can be spread.
 If you manage to get bed bugs and don't realize for a week, you could have transported them to three different hostels and into twenty backpackers' bags, who have then each traveled to three other hostels.

 Many people assume the bugs come with the territory of filthy hostels (another myth -- that all hostels are filthy by nature).
 Bed bugs don't care about a clean environment, though.